Category Archives: Photographs

 Harmonious

 “Amid one of the most dynamic political events in recent American history lies one of the most harmonious of places – a library.
-Occupy Wall Street has become known for its animated protests and run-ins with police, but walk inside … Continue reading

-Filed under Media, Michael, Photographs
+Filed under Media, Photographs, Rob

 Library Working Group Meets

 On Saturday we had our first formal working group meeting at the library.
-Prior to this meeting, our decision making process has been to reach consensus within the group who are on the ground at the library or through conversations … Continue reading
+Prior to this meeting, our decision making process has been to reach consensus within the group who are on the ground at the library or through conversations on this blog.
+On Saturday, we put the same process used by the General Assembly into use and spent three hours discussing the items on our agenda (agenda items were posted in advance here).
+Minutes from our meeting will be posted soon, in the meantime, here are photos of the process in action at your library.

 The People’s Library Loves Books and the Writers of Books Love the People’s Library

 Here’s Beth Gutcheon donating a copy each of all of her books—and in the rain!
 I asked her to pose for a photo and inscribe her donations.
 Because, how great is this?
-If you meet any other writers who want to … Continue reading

 Filed under Photographs, Steve S.